deniskyashif/blog/content/posts/ddd-integration-events.md

   -> receiving domain decision
 ```

-- Reinforce that messaging creates temporal decoupling, not an absence of coupling.
+The domain event remains an internal fact.
+At the edge of the bounded context, we translate it into a stable contract and store it in the outbox together with the domain change.
+The publisher eventually sends it, and an idempotent consumer translates it into a decision in its own domain model.

+Messaging gives these contexts **temporal decoupling**: they do not have to be available or working at the same time.
+It does not remove coupling.
+The producer and consumer still agree on the meaning and evolution of the contract, and they also agree on operational guarantees such as delivery, ordering, and retention.

-- _Observability (folded paragraph):_ track outbox age, publication lag, retries, and failed messages; provide dead-letter handling with a deliberate replay process; use correlation and causation identifiers to trace a business flow across contexts; be careful replaying messages whose side effects are not idempotent.
+We need to make those guarantees observable.
+In practice, this means tracking the age of pending outbox messages, publication lag, retries, and failed deliveries.
+Messages that cannot be processed need a dead-letter path and a deliberate replay procedure.
+Correlation and causation identifiers help us follow one business flow across contexts, while replay deserves particular care whenever a handler has side effects that are not idempotent.

-- Point to related topics beyond this article: eventual consistency, sagas / process managers, failure recovery, and integrating many systems (hub-and-spoke, contract governance, and why the hub should not own a data model).
+Integration events are therefore not merely serialized domain events.
+They are public contracts combined with a delivery model.
+Once this foundation is in place, we can address longer-running concerns such as eventual consistency, sagas and process managers, and failure recovery.
+Integrating many systems introduces another set of questions around hub-and-spoke communication and contract governance, but the same boundary still matters: an integration hub may route and transform contracts; it should not become the owner of a shared domain model.